 APEX Trial Law – ADA Website Lawsuits/Demand Letters

 The Karlin Law Firm LLP defends these claims and also works with businesses, website owners, web developers and webmasters to bring websites into compliance in a way that will avoid ADA violations claims.
 Web developers will often focus on WCAG 2.0 or WCAG 2.1, but much more needs to be addressed, and knowledge and experience in the current state of the law are critical to protect businesses, which needs to be explained to the web developer working on a website.
-The Karlin Law Firm LLP has resolved over 1,600 ADA cases, half of which are now website lawsuits and cases.
+The Karlin Law Firm LLP has resolved and consulted on over 4,000 ADA cases, half of which are now website lawsuits and cases.
 We defend and provide the needed guidance in website compliance.

 Here is an example of a letter below:

 Attn: Legal Dept.

 123 Main St.

 Re: Violations of the California Unruh Civil Rights Act – (your website)